Walshyy15/tipjar/RATE_LIMITING.md

 ## Upgrading API Limits

 To handle more requests:
-1. Upgrade your Google Cloud project to a paid tier
+1. Upgrade your Nanonets plan or request higher quotas
-2. Increase quotas in Google Cloud Console
-3. Update `maxRequests` in the configuration file
+2. Update `maxRequests` in the configuration file to match the new limits
-4. Consider implementing Redis-based rate limiting for multiple server instances
+3. Consider implementing Redis-based rate limiting for multiple server instances